Holy-Morphism/WaveShotzz/CODE_OF_CONDUCT.md

-# Code of Conduct - KYLIPP
+# Code of Conduct - WAVESHOTZZ

 ## Our Pledge